maikerlab/sensorvault/README.md

-├── infra               # Traits + implementation of all interaction with external services, such as databases ├── collector           # Receives measurements from MQTT broker and saves them to database ├── evaluator           # Handling evaluation requests via gRPC and returns predictions made by a ML model (in ONNX format) ├── mqtt_sim            # CLI application for integration testing - e.g. publish random measurements to the collector ├── mosquitto           # Config for the Mosquitto MQTT broker running in Docker ├── Cargo.toml          # Cargo manifest for this workspace └── docker-compose.yml  # All services to run the whole system locally in Docker containers
+├── infra               # Traits + implementation of all interaction with external services, such as databases ├── collector           # Receives measurements from MQTT broker and saves them to database ├── evaluator           # Handling evaluation requests via gRPC and returns predictions made by a ML model (in ONNX format) ├── cli                 # CLI application to interact with the system ├── mqtt_sim            # CLI application for testing - publishes MQTT messages with sensor data to the collector ├── mosquitto           # Config for the Mosquitto MQTT broker running in Docker ├── Cargo.toml          # Cargo manifest for this workspace └── docker-compose.yml  # All services to run the whole system locally in Docker containers